-These keto chocolate muffins are made with almond flour.
+These low carb chocolate muffins are made with almond flour.
 One thing to note about using almond flour is that it is NOT a 1-to-1 for gluten-free flour.

-It has a lot more protein and fat, and let starch, so it reacts differently in recipes.
+It has a lot more protein and fat, and less starch, so it reacts differently in recipes.

 Almond flour is best stored in the refrigerator or freezer if you’re not going to use it up in a week or two.
 I talk about it more below in my tips for working with almond flour.

 Can I use an egg replacer in these Keto Chocolate Muffins?